erikamaker/database-fun/README.md

 * This project uses a SQLite database that stores username and password information.
 * The Ruby script allows for retrieving user information, updating passwords, and verifying entered passwords.
-* Passwords are stored securely using encryption (such as bcrypt) to enhance security.
+* Passwords are stored securely using encryption (in our case: bcrypt) to enhance security.
 * The project showcases basic database operations and password management functionality.